linediconsine/TangoFlux/README.md

 | **TangoFlux (Base)** | 515M | 30 sec | 50 | 80.2 | 1.22 | 0.431 | 11.7 | 3.7 |
 | **TangoFlux** | 515M | 30 sec | 50 | 75.1 | 1.15 | 0.480 | 12.2 | 3.7 |

+## CRPO dataset generation

+There are 2  py files for CRPO dataset generation. tangoflux/generate_crpo.py generates the crpo dataset by providing path to prompt bank and model weights.
+You can specify the sample size as well as number of samples per prompt for crpo in the arguments. tangoflux/label_crpo.py labels the generated audio and construct preference pairs.
+This will also create a train.json in the output dir that can be passed into train_dpo.py

+You can follow the example in crpo.sh which will generate crpo dataset, then perform reward labelling to generate the train.json

+To run CRPO for multiple iteration, you can simply repeat the above the process multiple time through setting the correct model weight.
 ## Citation

 ```bibtex